mocelj/AzureBatch-Secured/README.md

-# Deploy AzureBatch in a Secured Environment
+# Deploy Azure Batch in a Secured Environment

 This goal of this repository is to demonstrate how Azure Batch could be deployed in a secured environment, which is often a requirement in regulated industries such as Pharma, Life Sciences or Banking and Capital Markets.